bfeldman89/jail_scrapers/README.md

 ## summary

-Every hour at 15min past the hour, a `scrapers.py` scrapes the online jail dockets for ten separate county jails in Mississippi and programatically enters the raw data into an Airtable base.
-The functions in `standardization.py` standardize the LEA and race accross jails.
+Every hour at 15min past the hour, `scrapers.py` scrapes the online jail dockets for ten separate county jails and programatically enters the raw data into an Airtable base. `scrapers.py` imports functions from the `standardization.py` module that are designed to standardize the LEA and race accross jails.

 When an intake sheet is detected for the first time, not only is the data entered into the Airtable base, but also `web_to_pdf.py` creates a pdf of the intake sheet, and `pdf_to_dc.py` uploads that pdf to documentcloud.org.
 Every four hours, `polish_data.py` performs several functions to automate a lot of data cleaning.
 Once per day, `snapshot.py` runs to record the total admissions and the total jail population per jail for the day.